Diocese of Roseau

-The Roman Catholic Diocese of Roseau (Dioecesis Rosensis) is a diocese of the Latin Church of the Roman Catholic Church in the Caribbean.
+The Diocese of Roseau (Dioecesis Rosensis) is a diocese of the Latin Church of the Catholic Church in the Caribbean.
 The diocese encompasses the entirety of the country of Dominica.
 The diocese is a suffragan of the Archdiocese of Castries, and a member of the Antilles Episcopal Conference.

 The diocese of Roseau was erected in 1850.
 The territory was previously part of the former Vicariate Apostolic of Trinidad.